-As you learned, transactors are borrowers who use things like credit cards for the convenience or perks, but who pay their balance in full every month.
-While this goal may not always be possible as your personal needs grow, starting this habit as your norm from the beginning of your credit life will help you to avoid getting in over your head in the future.
+As you learned, transactors are borrowers who use things like credit cards for the convenience or perks (like credit card rewards), but who pay their balance in full every month.
+While this goal might not always be possible as your personal needs grow, starting this habit as your norm from the beginning of your credit life will help you to avoid getting in over your head in the future.

 There’s no denying that when used responsibly, credit is a valuable tool.
-The problem that too frequently arises, though, is that consumers fall down the slippery slope of using credit as a free ride to live beyond their means.
+The problem that too frequently arises, though, is that consumers fall down the slippery slope of using credit to live beyond their means.

 While it’s smart to maintain a mix of credit accounts early in your life in order to establish a strong credit history, don’t confuse the ability to access credit with the ability to afford a certain lifestyle.
 If you’re living paycheck to paycheck, only making minimum payments, and continually opening more and more lines of revolving credit, it’s too easy for one seemingly harmless decision at a time to turn into a personal credit crisis.